Introduction

 - Ongoing support

-- Access to essential materials such as manuals and online tutorials
+- such as manuals and online tutorials

 Implement Continuous Evaluation and Optimization